Large time behaviour of solutions to parabolic equations with Dirichlet operators and nonlinear dependence on measure data: Preliminaries

-Let us recall that an additive functional (AF for short) of $\BBM$ is called natural if $A$ and $\BBM$ have no common discontinuities.
+Let us recall that an additive functional (AF for short) of $\BBM$ is called {\em natural} if $A$ and $\BBM$ have no common discontinuities.
 It is known (see \cite[Section 2]{K:JFA}) that for every $\mu\in S(E^1)$ there exists a unique positive natural AF $A$ of $\BBM$ such that $A$ is in the Revuz correspondence with $\mu$, i.e. for every $m_1$-integrable $\alpha$-coexcessive function $h$ with $\alpha>0$,

 where $E_{h\cdot m_1}$ denotes the expectation with respect to $P_{h\cdot m_1}(\cdot)=\int_{E^1}P_z(\cdot)h(z)\,m_1(dz)$.
 In what follows we will denote it by $A^{\mu}$.
-On the contrary, if $A$ is a positive natural AF of $\BBM$ then modifying the proof of \cite[Lemma 5.1.7]{FOT} (we replace quasi-notions and facts used in the proof in \cite{FOT} by corresponding quasi-notions and facts from \cite[Sections 2--4]{O2}; for the case of (non-symmetric) Dirichlet form see also \cite[Theorem 5.6]{O1}) one can show that there exists a smooth measure on $E^1$ such that $A$ is in the Revuz correspondence with $\mu$.
+Conversely, if $A$ is a positive natural AF of $\BBM$ then modifying the proof of \cite[Lemma 5.1.7]{FOT} (we replace quasi-notions and facts used in the proof in \cite{FOT} by the corresponding quasi-notions and facts from \cite[Sections 2--4]{O2}; for the case of (non-symmetric) Dirichlet form see also \cite[Theorem 5.6]{O1}) one can show that there exists a smooth measure on $E^1$ such that $A$ is in the Revuz correspondence with $\mu$.

 We set

 where

 By \cite[Proposition 3.4]{K:JFA}, in the definition of $\RR(E_{0,T})$ one can replace $m_1$-a.e. by q.e. (with respect to $\EE$).
 By \cite[Proposition 3.8]{K:JFA}, if $(B,V)$ is a (non-symmetric) Dirichlet form or, more generally, a semi-Dirichlet form satisfying the duality condition (see \cite{K:JFA} for the definition), then $\MM_{0,b}(E_{0,T})\subset\RR(E_{0,T})$.
 The inclusion may be strict (see \cite[Example 5.2]{K:JFA}).